poe-platform/comparebots/README.md

 # Compare Bots

-A Poe API bot that lets you compare output from two bots.
+A Poe server bot that lets you compare output from two bots.

 This bot is live as [@CompareBots](https://poe.com/CompareBots).